What Medical Laboratory Scientist / Medical Technologist Do

-The Medical Technologist is also responsible for confirming the accuracy of test results and reporting laboratory findings to the pathologist and other doctors.
+The Medical Laboratory Scientist is also responsible for confirming the accuracy of test results and reporting laboratory findings to the pathologist and other doctors.

-The Medical Technologist must recognize erroneous results and know how to correct them.
+The Medical Laboratory Scientist must recognize erroneous results and know how to correct them.
 They monitor, screen, and troubleshoot analytical devices including calibration, quality control, run-by-run assessment, statistical control of observed data, and recording normal operations.
-To maintain the integrity of the laboratory process, the medical technologist recognizes factors that could introduce error and rejects contaminated or sub-standard specimens.
-The Medical Technologist is also a trained Phlebotomist.
-Medical Technologists work in six major areas of the laboratory: Microbiology, Chemistry, Urinalysis, Blood Bank, Immunology, and Hematology.
+To maintain the integrity of the laboratory process, the Medical Laboratory Scientist recognizes factors that could introduce error and rejects contaminated or sub-standard specimens.
+The Medical Laboratory Scientist is also a trained Phlebotomist.
+Medical Laboratory Scientists work in six major areas of the laboratory: Microbiology, Chemistry, Urinalysis, Blood Bank, Immunology, and Hematology.

 Microbiology